jinzhu/grb/README.md

 # GRB

-A tool to simplify working with remote branches.
+A tool to simplify working with git remote branches.

 ## Install